Illumina/manta/src/markdown/mantaUserGuide.md

 ### Structural Variant predictions

 The primary Manta outputs are a set of [VCF 4.1][1] files, found in `${MANTA_ANALYSIS_PATH}/results/variants`.
-Currently there are at least 3 VCF files created for any manta run, and an additional somatic VCF is produced when tumor input is provided.
+Currently there are 3 VCF files created for a germline analysis, and an additional somatic VCF is produced for a tumor/normal subtraction.
 These files are:

 * __diploidSV.vcf.gz__
     * SVs and indels scored and genotyped under a diploid model for the normal